airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_VERTEX.md

 *request* workflow (`/devices/network-creation-requests`, on device-registry) is unaffected — unrelated service, unrelated feature, despite the similar name.

+## Second, more serious issue: a silent permission-loss risk, not just a 404

+Independent of the six forms above, `core/permissions/permissionService.ts` (in both vertex and vertex-template) reads `user.networks` as a parallel source to `user.groups` in `getEffectivePermissions`, `isSuperAdmin`, `getUserRole`, `getOrganizationPermissions`, and `getUserRoles`.
+Since `user.networks` will now always be empty, **any user whose permissions or SUPER_ADMIN status came only from a legacy network-role — never mirrored to a group-role — will silently lose that access, with no error shown anywhere.** This is a bigger risk than the six forms 404ing, precisely because it fails silently instead of visibly.

+**This needs a code fix, not just a data workaround**: `permissionService.ts` should stop reading `user.networks` entirely and compute everything from `user.groups` alone — the network concept doesn't exist anywhere in auth-service's responses anymore, so this branch is now permanently dead code, not a fallback worth keeping.
+We're not making this change ourselves (it's a frontend change, out of our scope), but please prioritize it — on our side, we've confirmed there's no way to retroactively fix any users this may have already silently affected (the underlying data was already cleared before we could check), so removing this read path prevents any *further* silent loss but can't undo what may have already happened.
+If anyone reports unexpected missing access after this ships, the fix on our end is a quick, targeted re-grant via the existing role-assignment endpoints — no bulk operation needed, just let us know which account.

 ## What we need from the vertex team

 This needs to be treated as urgent, pre-staging work, not a background